doc4d/4d-web-studio/docs/settings.md

 The Settings panel allows you to customize the Web Studio interface for the current project and the current user.

-To open the Settings panel, click on the Settings button from the Explorer or the toolbar:
+To open the Settings panel, click on the **Settings** button from the Explorer or the toolbar:

 ![settings](img/settings-button.png)

-The following settings page are available:
+The following pages are available:

 - **User**: settings related to the user interface
 - **Database**: settings related to the web project